kanishksaxena-h/Book-Rentals/README.md

 # Book-Rentals
-Get your favourite books delivered. at home
+Get your favourite books delivered at home.